elasticio/api-docs/source/includes/_users.md

 #### Authorization
 This request is authorized for a member of an organization or for a user with a role as `TenantAdmin`.
+Contact support team to get this role.

 #### Returns